 - Configuring Authentication for Other Components

-- Configuring a Cluster-dedicated MIT KDC with Cross-Realm Trust
+- Configuring a Dedicated MIT KDC for Cross-Realm Trust